GriffinPlus/dotnet-libs-logging-interface/README.md

 The `AsyncId` class comes in handy when tracking asynchronous control flows using .NET's Task Parallel Library (TPL).
 Its `Current` property provides an integer value that remains constant all along the entire control flow starting from the point of its first invocation.

+#### FailFast

+The `FailFast` class provides the `TerminateApplication(...)` method to request terminating the application immediately.
+This is useful when an unrecoverable error occurs and the application should not continue to run.
+When used in conjunction with the `GriffinPlus.Lib.Logging` package (version >= 7.0.5), the method writes a message to the log, flushes buffered messages and then calls `Environment.FailFast(...)` to terminate the process.

 #### GetTimestamp()

 The `GetTimestamp()` method of the `LogWriter` class returns an absolute timestamp (with timezone offset) as used by Griffin+ logging.